SciML/PolyChaos.jl/docs/src/type_hierarchy.md

 | `meas::AbstractMeasure` | Underlying measure                  |

 The purpose of `name` is obvious.
-The integer `deg` stands for the maxium degree of the polynomials.
+The integer `deg` stands for the maximum degree of the polynomials.
-Rather than storing the polynomials $\phi_i$ themselves we store the recurrence coefficients `α`, `β` that characterize the system of orthogonal polynomials.
+Rather than storing the polynomials $\phi_i$ themselves, we store the recurrence coefficients `α`, `β` that characterize the system of orthogonal polynomials.
 These recurrence coefficients are the single most important piece of information for the orthogonal polynomials.
 For several common measures, there exist analytic formulae.
 These are built-in to `PolyChaos` and should be used whenever possible.